revou-fsse-1/developer-survey-cli/README.md

 - Node.js
 - NPM
+  - Inquirer
 - JavaScript
 - Terminal

-Our assignment will consist 2 Question

-Survey 1
+You can use starter code from folder starter

-1. What's your first name?
+- What's your first name?
   Rules
   - Input type "input"
   - Validate not empty

-2. Hello (name from question 1) What's your email address?
+- Hello (name from question 1) What's your email address?
   Rules
   - Input type "input"
   - Validate not empty

-3. Are you experienced Developer?
+- Are you experienced Developer?
   Rules
   - Input type "list", [yes, no]
   - Validate not empty

-4. How many years of experience you have with JavaScript?
+- How many years of experience you have with JavaScript?
   Rules
   - Input type "list", ["0-1", "1-3", "3-5", "5-10", "10+"]
   - Validate not empty
   - Only show if question 3 selected "yes"

-5. What JavaScript library do you know?
+- What JavaScript library do you know?
   Rules
   - Input type "checkbox", ["React.js", "Vue", "Angular", "Node.js", "jQuery", "D3.js"]
   - Validate not empty
   - Only show if question 3 selected "yes"

-6. What is your desired salary?
+- What is your desired salary?
   Rules
   - Input type "number"
   - Validate salary more than zero
   - Only show if question 3 selected "yes"